Al G. Wright: Honors, distinctions, awards

 In 1981, Wright received an honorary LLD from Troy State University, and, in 1982, Purdue named him a Distinguished Alumnus.
 Dr. Wright was inducted into the National Band Association Hall of Fame of Distinguished Band Conductors in 1986.
 Kappa Kappa Psi awarded him the Distinguished Service to Music Medal for concert band and marching band.
 He was also an honorary member of Phi Mu Alpha Sinfonia.

 Personal life and death

-Wright and his wife Gladys lived in West Lafayette, Indiana.
+Wright and his wife Gladys Stone Wright lived in West Lafayette, Indiana.
 He turned 100 in June 2016 and died in September 2020 at the age of 104.